Stitching, Stamps and Stencils, Oh My!

 This playful experimentation and practice gets translated into my teaching, improves my confidence and influences my paintings on canvas.

-My art journal is both playground and therapy, it’s where I work through what’s on my heart or what I am wanting to learn.
+My visual journal is both playground and therapy, it’s where I work through what’s on my heart or what I am wanting to learn.
 In the image at the top is a page I created in a wonderful class with my friend Andrea.
 I loved learning how to create layers with paint, collage, stamps and stencils.
 The alphabet letters are a stencil that Andrea created for a class.

 Making handmade stamps